Data Management and Sharing Plans

 National Science Foundation (NSF)

-Starting April 27, 2026, NSF will require grant proposals to include a Data Management Plan uploaded into the Research.gov using their DMSP tool.
+Starting April 27, 2026, NSF requires grant proposals to include a Data Management Plan uploaded into the Research.gov using their DMSP tool.
 The details of this plan are updated in Policy Notice: Implementation of Policy Changes to Proposal and Award Policies and Procedures Guide (PAPPG) 24-1, Supplement 2.
 Some NSF units may have specific requirements for their data management plans.
 To help determine if this is true for the grant you're applying for, visit NSF's Data Management web page.

 What should my NSF Data Management and Sharing Plan include?